Azure/bicep-registry-modules/avm/res/network/bastion-host/README.md

 ### Parameter: `disableCopyPaste`

 Choose to disable or enable Copy Paste.
+For Basic and Developer SKU Copy/Paste is always enabled.

 - Required: No
 - Type: bool